arnewohletz/AllMyNotes/source/tutorial/windows/wimage.rst

     for /f "tokens=2" %%a in ('wmic volume get DriveLetter^,FreeSpace ^| findstr /i "%systemdrive%"') do set frei=%%a

-Save and close the file and start a new execution.
+Save and close the file and start a new run.

 Damaged hard disk junctions due to OneDrive
 ```````````````````````````````````````````
-Somewhere during the script execution, the script abort showing this error:
+Somewhere during the script operation, the script abort showing this error:

 .. code-block:: none